 As is typical in the semiconductor industry, the selling prices of our products generally decline over the life of the product.
 Our ability to increase net revenues, therefore, is dependent upon our ability to increase unit sales volumes of existing products and to introduce and sell new products with higher average selling prices in quantities sufficient to compensate for the anticipated declines in selling prices of our more mature products.
 Although we expect the average selling prices of individual products to decline over time, we believe that, over the next several quarters, our overall average selling prices will increase due to a continuing shift in product mix to a higher percentage of higher price, higher density products.
-Our ability to increase unit sales volumes is dependent primarily upon increases in customer demand but, particularly in periods of increasing demand, can also be affected by our ability to increase production through the availability of increase the number of good integrated circuit die produced from each wafer through die size reductions and yield enhancement activities.
+Our ability to increase unit sales volumes is dependent primarily upon increases in customer demand but, particularly in periods of increasing demand, can also be affected by our ability to increase production through the availability of increased wafer fabrication capacity from Taiwan Semiconductor Manufacturing Company, or TSMC, our wafer supplier, and our ability to increase the number of good integrated circuit die produced from each wafer through die size reductions and yield enhancement activities.

 We may experience fluctuations in quarterly net revenues for a number of reasons.
 Historically, orders on hand at the beginning of each quarter are insufficient to meet our revenue objectives for that quarter and are generally cancelable up to 30 days prior to scheduled delivery.
 Accordingly, we depend on obtaining and shipping orders in the same quarter to achieve our revenue objectives.
 In addition, the timing of product releases, purchase orders and product availability could result in significant product shipments at the end of a quarter.
 Failure to ship these products by the end of the quarter may adversely affect our operating results.
-Furthermore, our customers may delay scheduled delivery dates and/or cancel orders within specified time frames without significant penalty.
+Furthermore, our customers may delay scheduled delivery dates and/or cancel orders within specified timeframes without significant penalty.